-Below are security considerations for your Central Illinois company to ensure remote access across your organization.
+Below are security considerations for your Morton company to ensure remote access across your organization.

 Most organizations use the Windows Security Model for a strong foundation of Windows Authentication.
 This defines your security and designs policies associated to your pre-existing Users and Groups within your Active Directory domain.
 This will then prompt users for credentials.